Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 Lucian’s martyrdom by torture and starvation for refusing to eat meat ritually offered to the Roman gods during the early-4th-century persecution of the Roman emperor Maximinus elicited praise from his antagonists.

 It has long been held by textual scholars up unto the days of Bruce M. Metzger (THE TEXT OF THE NEW TESTAMENT, p.
 215, 4th ed.
 2006) that Lucian of Antioch began what became known as the Lucianic recension to explain the origin of the Byzantine text.
-Metzger writes concerning the work of the British biblical scholar and textual critic, B. H. Streeter (1874 – 1937), who “agreed with Westcott and Hort that the Syrian text, which he renamed the Byzantine text, arose during the fourth century through the recensional activity of Lucian of Antioch and was adopted about 380 at Constantinople.
-This text became the prevailing ecclesiastical form of the New Testament throughout the Greek-speaking world and eventually constituted the basis of the Textus Receptus” that would be the foundational text for the King James Version 1611.
+Metzger writes concerning the work of the British biblical scholar and textual critic B. H. Streeter (1874 – 1937), who “agreed with Westcott and Hort that the Syrian text, which he renamed the Byzantine text, arose during the fourth century through the recensional activity of Lucian of Antioch and was adopted about 380 at Constantinople.
+This text became the prevailing ecclesiastical form of the New Testament throughout the Greek-speaking world.
+Eventually, it constituted the basis of the Textus Receptus” which would be the foundational text for the King James Version 1611.
 Metzger was in agreement with this position in 2006 and never adopted another before his death in 2007.
-Let us not be dogmatic in the extreme and say that critics are correct and that it was not Lucian who gave rise to the Syrian text (Byzantine text), this does not remove the fact the Byzantine text-type was not in existence 4th/5th centuries and that it was standardized early on and developed at the outset of the Byzantine Empire (395–1453) and primarily the only text to be copied throughout.
+Let us not be dogmatic in the extreme and say that critics are incorrect when they say that it was not Lucian who gave rise to the Syrian text (Byzantine text).
+This does not remove the fact that the Byzantine text-type was not in existence in the 4th/5th centuries and was standardized early on and developed at the outset of the Byzantine Empire (395–1453) and was primarily the only text to be copied throughout.
 In addition, the earliest Church Father to witness to a Byzantine text-type in substantial New Testament quotations is John Chrysostom (c.
 349 – 407).

 Jerome mentions that copies of his work on the Greek Old Testament were known in his day as “exemplaria Lucianea” but in other places, he speaks rather disparagingly of the texts of Lucian.
 Jerome also wrote: “This (Testament) certainly differs in our language and is led in the way of different streams; it is necessary to seek the single fountainhead.
 I pass over those books which are called by the name of Lucian and Hesychius, for which a few men wrongly claim authority, who anyway were not allowed to revise either in the Old Instrument after the Seventy Translators, or to pour out revisions in the New; with the Scriptures previously translated into the languages of many nations, the additions may now be shown to be false.”
 In the absence of definite information, it is impossible to decide the merits of Lucian’s critical labors.